FedML-AI/FedML/doc/en/index.rst

 Why FedML?
 =================================
-FedML, Inc. (https://fedml.ai) is to help people or organizations have AI capability from data anywhere at any scale.
+FedML, Inc. (https://fedml.ai) enables people and/or organizations to have AI capability from data anywhere at any scale.
 FedML stands for “Fundamental Ecosystem Development/Design for Machine Learning” in a broad scope, and “Federated Machine Learning” in a specific scope.
-At the current stage, FedML is developing and maintaining a machine learning platform that enables zero-code, lightweight, cross-platform, and provably secure federated learning and analytics.
-It enables machine learning from decentralized data at various users/silos/edge nodes, without the need to centralize any data to the cloud, hence providing maximum privacy and efficiency.
+At its current stage, FedML is developing and maintaining a machine learning platform that enables zero-code, lightweight, cross-platform, and provably secure federated learning and analytics.
+It enables machine learning from decentralized data at various users/silos/edge nodes without requiring data centralization to the cloud, thus providing maximum privacy and efficiency.
 It consists of a lightweight and cross-platform Edge AI SDK that is deployable over edge GPUs, smartphones, and IoT devices.
 Furthermore, it also provides a user-friendly MLOps platform to simplify decentralized machine learning and real-world deployment.
 FedML supports vertical solutions across a broad range of industries (healthcare, finance, insurance, smart cities, IoT, etc.) and applications (computer vision, natural language processing, data mining, and time-series forecasting).
-Its core technology is backed by more than 3 years of cutting-edge research of its co-founders.
+Its core technology is backed by over 3 years of cutting-edge research by its co-founders.

 Outline
 =================================